portabletext/editor/packages/editor/README.md

 With a schema defined, you have enough to render the editor.
 It won't do much yet, but you can confirm your progress.

-Add `react` and `useState`, then scaffold out a basic application component.
+Add `useState` from React, then scaffold out a basic application component.
 For example:

 ```tsx
 // app.tsx